-SEC football schedule release is a mix of customary showmanship with nods to the pandemic
+SEC football schedule release is a mix of customary showmanship and nods to the pandemic

 Speaking of Baton Rouge, the rejiggered schedule amid a pandemic called for Nov.
 14 as the date for that city to stage Alabama vs. LSU, which spent last decade as the country’s foremost annual college football ruckus.
 LSU, which won the national championship in a goose-bumpy whoosh from September to January just before the world went to hell, got assigned a visit from Mississippi State on the delayed opening day of Sept.
 26.

 That’s part of the kindly welcome the league gave to Mississippi State’s noisy new coach, Mike Leach, whose team also must play at Alabama on Halloween and at Georgia on Nov.
 21 — and that’s if all goes well.
-Leach joined other first-year coaches — Eli Drinkwitz at Missouri, Sam Pittman at Arkansas, Lane Kiffin at Ole Miss — in playing schedules rife with brutality even as to play, they do hope.
+Leach joined other first-year coaches — Eliah Drinkwitz at Missouri, Sam Pittman at Arkansas, Lane Kiffin at Mississippi — in playing schedules rife with brutality even as to play, they do hope.

 With various other conferences and independent teams canceling seasons because of the novel coronavirus pandemic, leaving holes in SEC schedules, college football’s top conference announced an inward turn in late July, leaving conference games only, fewer breathers and more beef.